School of Medicine

 Affiliate, School of Medicine - Biomedical Ethics

-BioTerrance Yan is the Music Director and Conductor of the Stanford Medicine Orchestra and the Infinite Philharmonic, an ensemble he founded with his colleagues at Apple.
-With over two decades of musical leadership in the San Francisco Bay Area, he is committed to cultivating an inclusive, welcoming, and diverse environment for community-centered music-making.
+BioTerrance Yan is the Music Director and Conductor of the Stanford Medicine Orchestra and the Infinite Philharmonic, an ensemble he co-founded with his colleagues at Apple.
+With more than two decades of musical leadership in the San Francisco Bay Area, he is dedicated to fostering an inclusive, welcoming, and diverse environment for community-centered music-making.

-Terrance’s work spans a wide range of impactful and collaborative projects, including Violins of Hope with luthier Avshi Weinstein, Immunity at Stanford with cellist Joshua Roman, and the annual Stanford Anatomical Gift Program Memorial Service.
-These performances exemplify his dedication to crafting meaningful musical experiences that resonate deeply with audiences.
+His work spans a wide range of impactful projects, including Violins of Hope with luthier Avshi Weinstein, Immunity at Stanford with cellist Joshua Roman, and the annual Stanford Anatomical Gift Program Memorial Service.
+These performances reflect his commitment to creating meaningful musical experiences that resonate deeply with audiences.
+Terrance has also guest conducted the Googler Orchestra, Collegium Musicum New York, and the Baltimore Chamber Orchestra, and has collaborated with soloists such as violinists Owen Dalby and Debra Fong, cellists Joshua Roman and Christopher Costanza, and pianists Stephen Prutsman and Nhi Luong.

-Terrance is a member of the International Conductors Guild and has served as a conducting fellow at numerous music festivals, studying with distinguished conductors such as Kenneth Kiesler, Donald Portnoy, and Markand Thakar.
-He maintains a dual career as a conductor and business manager, and holds a Master of Music degree from San Francisco State University, an MBA from University of Illinois Urbana-Champaign, and an MS in Information Systems from Boston University.
+Terrance is a member of the International Conductors Guild.
+He has also served as a conducting fellow at numerous music festivals, studying with distinguished conductors including Kenneth Kiesler, Donald Portnoy, Markand Thakar, and Diane Wittry.
+Alongside his artistic career, he maintains a parallel path in the tech industry.
+He holds a Master of Music degree from San Francisco State University, an MBA from the University of Illinois Urbana-Champaign, and an MS in Information Systems from Boston University.